-Surry’s Associate Degree Nursing (ADN) curriculum provides students with opportunities to develop knowledge, skills, and strategies to integrate safety and quality into nursing care, to practice in a dynamic environment, and to assist individuals in making informed decisions that impact their health, quality of life, and achievement of potential.
+Surry’s ADN curriculum provides students with opportunities to develop knowledge, skills, and strategies to integrate safety and quality into nursing care, to practice in a dynamic environment, and to assist individuals in making informed decisions that impact their health, quality of life, and achievement of potential.

-Surry Community College students can choose to complete the ADN, which is a two-year program, or currently licensed practical nurses (LPNs) can choose to complete the LPN-ADN program, which is a three semester program.
+Surry Community College students can choose to complete the ADN, which is a two-year program, or currently licensed practical nurses (LPNs) can choose to complete the LPN-ADN program, which is a three-semester program.
 Graduates are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, or community health care facilities.
 The average annual salary for a registered nurse is approximately $66,220.